RafaelOFreitas/demo-ui-go/README.md

 + See more on [GitHub](https://github.com/sciter-sdk/go-sciter).

-+ Maybe these [videos](https://www.youtube.com/playlist?list=PLub5C2vM5SjKvkbFfposhyg1V2gpXnviM) will help me understand how the library works.
++ Maybe these [videos](https://www.youtube.com/playlist?list=PLub5C2vM5SjKvkbFfposhyg1V2gpXnviM) will help you understand how the library works.

 + Creating screens with GO + HTML + CSS + SCRIPT